survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 Compared to the earlier approach, something was gained, but also lost:

-* Given the configuration isn't in the multi-compiler form anymore, processing it will be slower.
+* Given the configuration isn’t in the multi-compiler form anymore, processing it will be slower.
 * Plugins such as `CleanWebpackPlugin` will work without additional consideration now.
 * Instead of multiple manifests, only one remains.
 The result is not a problem, though, as the entries use it differently based on their setup.
 * `CommonsChunkPlugin` related setup required careful thought to avoid problems with styling.
 The earlier approach avoided this issue through isolation.